Why Your Azalea is Dying and How to Revive it

 Make sure the azalea in your garden is hardy in your area.

-Depending on what variety of azalea you have, most azaleas are hardy in zones 5-9.
+Most azaleas are hardy in zones 5-9.
 The best way to know what variety you have is by reading the plant tag, or taking note of the variety so you can look it up later.
+Planting the wrong variety in the wrong zone will stunt growth and potentially damage the plant.

 How to Fix

-Plant something new: If you have found yourself in this predicament where your climate is either too cold or too hot, the best thing to do is find a new plant that is suitable for your planting zone.
+If you have found yourself in this predicament where your climate is either too cold or too hot, there is unfortunately no way to revive your dying azalea.
+The best thing to do is find a new plant that is suitable for your planting zone.

 Problems with Pests

-Azaleas have been known to encounter some issues with pests such as caterpillars, leaf miners, lace bugs, nematodes, scale and whiteflies.
+Azaleas are known to encounter some issues with pests such as caterpillars, leaf miners, lace bugs, nematodes, scale, and whiteflies.

 How to Fix

-Physical Removal: The removal of infected plant tissue can always help.
-Whether this is leaves that have been chewed by leafminers, or nibbled on by caterpillars.
+The removal of infected plant tissue can always help, whether it’s leaves that have been chewed by leafminers or nibbled on by caterpillars.
 Some insects can be removed by hand, or by the spray of a hose.
-This is a great alternative to using chemical treatments.
+This is a way to revive a dying azalea without using chemical treatments.
 Simply knock the insects into a bucket of soapy water, and remove them from the area.
+A strong stream of water from a hose in the early morning works for some pests too.

-Treat: Treat as needed, and be sure to read the label on whichever product you purchase you make sure you are using the correct application amount as well as timing.
-Popular treatment products for azaleas are:
+Treat as needed, and be sure to read the label on whichever product you purchase you make sure you are using the correct application amount as well as timing.

 Difficulty with Diseases